adrieng/melitte/README.md

 ### Foundations

-- inductive types (W-types, a universe of descriptions à la indexed container gang?)
+- inductive types (W-types, a universe of descriptions à la McBride-Dagand?)
 - universe of definitionally-irrelevant propositions

 ### Engineering